ee-leaf

 For over 20 years, I’ve experienced both spectacular successes and total failures in my life as a gardener.
 That’s because gardening comes with its fair share of misconceptions, especially when we’re talking about soil management.
 Understanding the truth behind these myths makes the difference between a healthy plot teeming with life and one that struggles to produce.

-Let’s look at 10 common myths about garden soil and debunk them with science-backed explanations and practical insights.
+Let’s look at 10 common gardening myths and misconceptions about soil and debunk them with science-backed explanations and practical insights.
 Whether you grow in the ground or in raised garden beds, your plants will benefit from healthy, living soil.

 Myth #1: Garden soil needs to be tilled every year.